lewdavidson/React-Tap-Room-2/README.md

 * Figured out how to convert my array of objects to an object of objects so that I could assign an id to each item and target it in order to delete it.
 I also realized that I was both affecting employee display component and inventory display component in order to produce and display inventory items.

+* I played around with my new object and figured out how to "sell" an item and remove it from my store once it has been sold out!

 ```
  To-Do:
 ```